Lacquer Retarder, Solvent to Slower the Lacquer Drying

 addition of lacquer retarder should be avoided.
 Too much lacquer retarder is wasting and

-even could cause for finishing problems.
+even could cause finishing problems.

 Some problems that could be generated by too much retarder.